henrycunh/gamayun/README.md

 ```

 ## Demo
-I'm providing a Heroku instance running the app, you can access it here.
+I'm providing a Heroku instance running the app, you can [access it here](http://7af1346c.ngrok.io/).

+## Considerations
+Thanks to the Birdie team for letting me participate on the process, had lots of fun making this :)